cynsdaemon/memory-game/README.md

 # Memory Game
 --------

 This repo serves as a home for the 'Memory Game' project in the Udacity [Frontend Web Development](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) Nanodegree.

 Instructions
 --------

 You may view the live project [here](https://cynsdaemon.github.io/memory-game/).
-Note: You will need to use a modern browser and have JavaScript enabled. **To play:** A deck is made up of 16 cards.
-Each card has its matched pair hidden somewhere in the deck.
-Start the game by clicking on a card to flip it open.
-This starts the game's timer as well, and each move counts against your final star rating (3 stars total).
-Find all matching pairs to win the game!
+Note: You will need to use a modern browser and have JavaScript enabled.

+**To play:** A deck is made up of 16 cards.
+All cards have a matching pair hidden somewhere in the deck.
+The game and the game's timer starts when a player begins clicking on a card to flip it open.
+Each opened pair counts as a single move.
+The more moves a player makes, the less their final star rating (3 stars  :star: :star: :star: total) will be.
+Find all matching pairs to win the game! :sunglasses:

 Resources
 --------